waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ---

-## Boundaries
+### Boundaries

-Testing that the coins can be put into the first and last places on the bored.
+Testing that the coins can be put into the first and last spaces on the bored.

 ### Test data to use

-play the game and make sure that coins can go into the first and last places.
+play the game and make sure that coins can go into the first and last spaces.

 ### Expected test result

-The coins should be able to go into the first and last places of the bored.
+The coins should be able to go into the first and last spaces on the bored

 ---

-## Invalid User Inputs
+### Invalid User Inputs

-testing that the user can't input an invalid move.
+testing that the user make an invalid input.

 ### Test data to use

-I will play the game multiple times and try to input an invalid move.
+I will play the game multiple times and try to make an invalid input.

 ### Expected test results

-The user should not be able to input any invalid moves and when they try they should be told that move is invalid and asked to enter a different input.
+The user should not be able to make any invalid inputs and when they try they should be told that the input is invalid and asked to enter something else.

 ---